See a Problem?

 - Translations have been done beautifully

 - A lot of commentary on Afghanistan's culture...
-The food, the clothes, the childhood games, the festivals throughout the
+The food, the clothes, the childhood games, the festivals throughout the It's a story about coming of age, first love, identities, love, family, culture, and religion.

 Reasons to love this book/What to expect: